sql tutorial

 Table Internet_Sales

-and we want to find out all the dates where there is a sales transaction at a store as well as all the dates where there is a sale over the internet.
-To do so, we use the following SQL statement:
+To find out all the dates where there is a sales transaction at a store as well as all the dates where there is a sale over the internet, we use the following SQL statement:

 UNION ALL